aszx87410/huli-blog/source/_posts/en/dive-into-npm-supply-chain-attack.md

 allow-remote=none
 ```

 If needed, you can adjust it yourself, for example, if you need to use git, you can set `allow-git=root` and so on.

-However, even though pnpm has default protections in place, there is a small detail to note.

-Suppose you receive a new project that contains a lockfile recording the integrity of a certain package.
-When you install this package, pnpm finds that the integrity returned by npm is different from your lockfile.
-At this point, pnpm will assume that the lockfile is broken and will automatically correct it:

-> [ERR_PNPM_TARBALL_INTEGRITY] The lockfile is broken!
-Resolution step will be performed to fix it.

-The conclusion is that the package will be re-downloaded (even though the integrity is different), and the integrity in the lockfile will be updated.

-In other words, if the npm registry is hacked and the same version of something is replaced, resulting in a different hash, pnpm will ultimately trust the version from the registry rather than the local lockfile.

-If you want to trust the local lockfile, you need to add `--frozen-lockfile`, which will prevent downloading and modifying your lockfile.

-On the other hand, npm does not have this issue; if the hash is different from the lockfile, it will report an error directly.

 ## Summary